Autodesk-Forge/design.automation-custom-data-viewer/README.md

 ##3.
 Client Webpage
 The webpage has JavaScript functionality to invoke the API exposed by the lambdas.
 The local drawing selected by the user is uploaded using the AWS API gateway, and the workitem referencing the uploaded drawing is submitted.
 The Viewer API is used to show the resultant SVF/F2D file that was processed.
 Selecting the object in the Viewer will display any XData associated with the object in a properties panel, implemented using the Viewer API.

-##Setup:
-1. Build the Client Application, SampleApp.sln.
-This will create a package.zip
-2. Upload package.zip to a location.
-3. Reference the package.zip location in the config.js file of SubmitWorkItem lambda.
-4. Update config.js files with the Application API Key and Value.
-5. Update config.js files with AWS key, secret and the bucket.

 ##Workflow: